 Consider before you “Book Now”.

-- Airlines – do you feel comfortable flying with the particular airline?
+Airlines – do you feel comfortable flying with a particular airline?
 Do you trust the company?

 Tight connections between flights

 Not having lots of time between connecting flights always makes me nervous.
-This is not the case when I book with kiwi.com, which I did for my last big trip between Canada and Europe. kiwi.com offer their own guarantee on making connecting flights, even when it’s not with the same partner airlines.
+This is not the case when I book with kiwi.com, which I did for my last big trip between Canada and Europe. kiwi.com offers its own guarantee on making connecting flights, even when it’s not with the same partner airlines.
 Should you miss a flight, you are fully covered.
-At this point, I don’t know of another company who offers this additional service.
+At this point, I don’t know of another company that offers this additional service.
 Not only did I find an amazing deal with kiwi.com, but I also was more relaxed during the trip knowing about the guarantee.